 Your customers walk into your store because they’re looking for a particular product.
 It could be because they’re doing their weekly grocery shop or they might have walked past and realised they needed a product.
 Either way, they’re standing in your store and are ready to make a purchase.

-The last thing you’d want then, is for them to find out that you either don’t stock the product or you’ve recently run out of stock.
+The last thing you’d want is for them to find out that you either don’t stock the product or you’ve recently run out of stock.
 Both scenarios are equally bad for your business and can have long-term consequences.

 Fortunately, there are a few simple solutions to help you guard against this.
 One of these solutions is called assortment planning.
 Not just any old assortment planning, mind you.
 Localised assortment planning.
-That’s because to cater and meet customer demand, your product assortment must be aimed specifically at your target market.
+That’s because to cater to and meet customer demand, your product assortment must be aimed specifically at your target market.